No one has favorited this theater yet

 The Ritz Theatre was taken over by the Essoldo Cinemas chain on 26th August 1954, and was re-named Essoldo.
 It was closed on 5th January 1969 with Boris Karloff in "The Body Snatcher" and Glenn Langan in "The Amazing Colossal Man".

-It was converted into a Ladbokes Bingo Club, later operated as a Top Rank Bingo Club, and closing as a Mecca Bingo Club in early-November 1997.
+It was converted into an Essoldo Bingo Club, then a Ladbrokes Bingo Club, later operated as a Top Rank Bingo Club, and closing as a Mecca Bingo Club in early-November 1997.
 It was demolished in September/October 2000, and the land is now used as a car park.